 To schedule nutrition counseling with Taylor, please fill out this form and we will be in touch.

 Taylor works with adults who are interested in ditching diet mentality and embracing intuitive eating.
 Taylor is in-network with BCBS and is out-of-network with all other insurance providers.

 Taylor Wolfram, MS, RDN, LDN, is the owner of Taylor Wolfram LLC, a weight-inclusive nutrition therapy practice.
-She specializes in vegan and vegetarian nutrition and created the Anti-Diet Vegan Nutrition Online Course.
-She is often invited to speak on podcasts and at health conferences about veganism, intuitive eating, weight stigma, and more.
-She received a BS in Nutrition from Case Western Reserve University and a MS in Family & Consumer Sciences with an emphasis in Food, Nutrition and Dietetics from Illinois State University.
+She specializes in plant-based nutrition and created the Anti-Diet Vegan Nutrition Online Course.
+She is often invited to speak on podcasts and at health conferences about veganism, intuitive eating, and more.
+She is a Certified Befriending Your Body Teacher, and received a BS in Nutrition from Case Western Reserve University and a MS in Family & Consumer Sciences with an emphasis in Food, Nutrition and Dietetics from Illinois State University.